 Quartz is undoubtedly one of the most in-demand stones for both interior and exterior design in the market nowadays.
-It’s versatility, durability and aesthetic appeal has made it one of the most preferred stones for homeowners and designers alike.
+Its versatility, durability, and aesthetic appeal have made it one of the most preferred stones for homeowners and designers alike.

 Unlike granite, which is used in its natural state, quartz is an engineered stone.
 It is made up of about 90 to 95 percent ground quartz with the rest being polyester resin as a binder and pigments for color.
 Because of this, the options for designs are endless and quartz can be used to fit any preference there is.